Thru-Hike the Transcaucasian Trail

 Who hikes the trail?

-In 2022 & 2023, Trailblazers hikers came from all over the world and ranged from age 18-76.
+Trailblazers came from all over the world, and ranged in age from age 18-76.
 People hiked with partners, with friends, with family members, and solo.

 Since many parts of the trail are still relatively unknown, you’re unlikely to meet many other hikers on most sections of the trail.
 But through the Slack channel, you’ll meet a diverse group of people who share your interest in hiking in the Caucasus.